had-it/IS1500-Mini-Project/readme.txt

 In this menu, the user chooses which of the two fractals they want to visualize.
 There will ba a panel with two boxes with the names of the fractals.
-The fractals that the user can select are Mandelbrot Set and Burning Ship Fractal, which are shown on the panel as "MANDELBROT" and "BURNING", respectively.
+The fractals that the user can select are Mandelbrot Set and Burning Ship Fractal, which are shown on the panel as "MANDELBROT" and "BURNINGSHIP", respectively.
--- SW0 is on: Selects MANDELBROT
+-- SW0 is on: Selects BURNINGSHIP
--- SW0 is off: Selects BURNINGSHIP
+-- SW0 is off: Selects MANDELBROT
 -- KEY1: Chooses the fractal the user has selected and goes to Menu 2

 - Menu 2:
-In this menu, the chosen and palette and fractal is graphically visualized on the screen.
+In this menu, the chosen palette and fractal are graphically visualized on the screen.
 Moreover, the user is able to interact with the fractal by moving it along the x-, y- and z axis on the screen.
-Note: Before toggling a switch, make sure that the rest are off.
+Note: Before toggling a switch, make sure that the rest of the switches are off.
 -- SW0 is on: Moves the fractal up along the y-axis
 -- SW1 is on: Moves the fractal down along the y-axis -- SW2 is on: Moves the fractal left along the x-axis